pulimeng/Useful_GNN_models/README.md

 # Some useful GNN Models

 This repository contains an integrated module for Graph Neural Networks (GNNs), along with example scripts.
-All models are implemented with PyG The module is designed to fit data representations and formattings specific to your task.
+All models are implemented with PyG.
+The module is designed to fit data representations and formattings specific to your task.
 However, some lines in the code will require modifications to ensure a smooth run.
 Please read the following instructions to understand the purpose of each file and make the necessary changes for successful training.

 ## Files Description: